-Some dog treats recipes and ideas for home cooked dog meals can be found on specialized websites and blogs where dog lovers share their recipes.
+Some dog treats recipes and ideas for home-cooked dog meals can be found on specialized websites and blogs where dog lovers share their recipes.
 There you can find a list of ingredients and the methods used for cooking and storage.
-Also, plenty of step by step photo guidance and videos are uploaded on these pages in order to make our life easier.
+Also, plenty of step by step photo guidance and videos are uploaded on these pages to make our life easier.

 If you struggle to keep up with cooking after long working hours and family commitments, you might decide on finding homemade dog treats online or in small shops near you.
-This is not a bad idea, however you might end up spending more money than necessary plus wasting the time to search online, place the order then paying and picking your order.
-You will also have less choice and control on what goes into your dog’s food.
+This is not a bad idea; however, you might spend more money than necessary, plus wasting time searching online, placing the order, and then paying and picking your order.
+You will also have less choice and control over what goes into your dog’s food.

-Homemade dog treats can be bought from Etsy, Amazon, eBay and even Facebook market, where people local to you advertise their business.
+You can buy homemade dog treats from Etsy, Amazon, eBay, and even the Facebook market, where people local to you advertise their business.

 Instead of looking somewhere else for these dog treats, try to include the preparation and cooking time in your family life/ dog and owner relationship.
 This can transform into a fantastic opportunity to bond with your dog and the other family members.

-Choose a weekend when all of you can afford to spend an hour together, ask your partner or children to pick the ingredients and give a job to each one of them.
+Choose a weekend when all of you can afford to spend an hour together, ask your partner or children to pick the ingredients, and give a job to each one of them.
 Involve your dog in this activity too.
-The cooking will look less like a chore for everyone and can even become a favourite pastime for the rainy days.
+The cooking will look less like a chore for everyone and can even become a favorite pastime for rainy days.

 Stick with a few simple recipes in the beginning.
 Make a bigger batch of dry treats that can last for longer.
 In this way, you will manage your time much better.

-Keeping things simple, spending on few quality ingredients will save money in the long term, maintain your dog’s health in good condition whilst enjoying tasty treats made with lots of care and affection.
+Keeping things simple, spending on a few quality ingredients will save money in the long term, maintain your dog’s health in good condition while enjoying tasty treats made with lots of care and affection.